dwp/aws-pdm-dataset-generation/README.md

 Definitions for both of these can be found within `cloudwatch_events.tf`.

-The Event rule mentioned above will call the `aws_pdm_emr_launcher` lambda with 2 parameters, which are provided as values on the rule definition using `local.data_classification` which can be found in `local.tf`.
+The Event rule will trigger a batch job titled `s3_object_tagger` with 2 parameters, which are provided as values on the rule definition using `local.data_classification` which can be found in `local.tf`.

 ### Parameters